J-Povea21/Caesar-cipher/README.md

 ## Example
-Let's say we want to encrypt the message "HELLO" with a shift=10.
+Let's say we want to encrypt the message "ZAPATO" with a shift=10.
 In that case we just need to POST to **encrypt** the following json
 ```json
 {
     "shift":10,